top of page

 • Where does your inner narrative about "enoughness" need rewiring?

-Undoing racial capitalism and building regenerative future economies requires us getting back into right relations with the planet and with each other.
-The ability to recognize our humanity as an integral part of an interconnected web of life is fundamental to imagining a future without neoliberal capitalism.
+Undoing racial capitalism and building regenerative future economies requires us to reconnect with the planet and each other.
+Recognizing our humanity as an integral part of an interconnected web of life is fundamental to imagining a future without neoliberal capitalism.

-This internal unlearning is a prerequisite for tackling one of the most provocative themes at this years' gathering: the politics of class.
+This internal unlearning is a prerequisite for tackling one of the most provocative themes at this year's gathering: the politics of class.
 This often-taboo topic is one that new economy spaces frequently shy away from.
-The exclusions that come from class continue to plague our movement-building efforts, and the conversations highlighted how class society is upheld by unequal distribution of economic, cultural and social resources.
+The exclusions stemming from class continue to plague our movement-building efforts.
+Conversations highlighted how class society is upheld by the unequal distribution of economic, cultural, and social resources.
 The "working class" should be in the rooms where new economies are being imagined because "no one knows the needs of communities better than communities themselves."
-Investing in political education and skills training that provides working class people with the means to make change themselves is part of the core work of new economies.
+Investing in political education and skills training that empowers working-class people to enact change is part of the core work of new economies.

 Olivier de Schutter giving his keynote presentation